Manatū Taonga is administering a $16.5 million New Zealand Music Recovery Fund.

 NZ Music Month and Outward Sound Make Good Funds

-These Funds will enable NZ artists and music businesses to apply for a contribution towards recouping lost income and costs incurred for original NZ music activity that was scheduled to occur in NZ Music Month 2020 and Outward Sound which was cancelled as a result of COVID-19.
+These Funds will enable New Zealand artists and music businesses to apply for a contribution towards recouping lost income and costs incurred for original New Zealand music activity that was scheduled to occur in NZ Music Month 2020 and Outward Sound which was cancelled as a result of COVID-19.

 A total of $1.4 million is available for both the NZ Music Month Make Good Fund and the Outward Sound Make Good Fund.
-This funding will be delivered by the NZ Music Commission.
+This funding is being delivered by the NZ Music Commission.

 - Applications for these funds have now closed.

-- The names of the first artists suported through the Outward Sound Make Good Fund fund are available on NZ Music Commission website.
-The final round of recipients will be published in early September.
+- The names of the first artists suported through the Outward Sound Make Good Fund are available on NZ Music Commission website.
+The final round of recipients are expected to be published soon.

 Music Venue Infrastructure Fund

 This fund provides $3 million to upgrade music venues across Aotearoa to ensure safe environments for audiences, workers and artists.
-It will support music venues in main centres and the regions with a track record of original New Zealand music performances.
+It supports music venues in main centres and the regions with a track record of original New Zealand music performances.
 This fund provides grants up to $50,000 per venue.

 - Applications have now closed.

-- Three rounds of grants have been announced so far, supporting 77 venues across 26 towns and cities in Aotearoa.
+- The fund has supported 84 venues across over 26 towns and cities in Aotearoa.

 - A list of venues that received support are on the NZ Music Commission website – Round 1, Round 2, and Round 3.

-- The final venues to receive support will be published by mid-October 2020.
+- The final few venues that received support are expected to be published soon.